yohannes2025/project-3-battleships/README.md

 - Game rules based on the classic Battleship board game from [wikipedia ](https://en.wikipedia.org/wiki/Battleship)

 ### Acknowledgments
-- Special thanks to Code Institute for giving me the opportunity to learn as a full stack software development.
+- Special thanks to Code Institute for giving me the opportunity to learn as a full stack software developer.
-- Tutor support for helping me to understsnd the Love Sandwiches sample project.
+- Tutor support for helping me to understsnd the Love Sandwiches sample project, which was the base for this project.
-- My mentor Jubril Akolade for teaching me the assessment criteria and general guide of python project.
+- My mentor Jubril Akolade for teaching me the assessment criteria and general guide and followup of my all portfolio projects.